gs/sublime-text-go-to-file/README.md

 Steven Note
 ----
 This version, while not merge with fork branch, has more power to find files basead on class name.

+Try:
+    - select namespace and click alt+d
+    - click on word of class name and click alt+d
+    - click on path of template file and click alt+d